sksaif1/SQL_Projects/Soccer/README.md

 # Soccer Database Model

-This project base on soccer management system.It's structure to facilitate the soccer organization to manage soceer event.
+This project base on soccer management system.It's structure to facilitate the soccer organization to manage soccer event.

 In this project have 18 tables: